yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

   *

-1 PhD will be charged with reflecting on tools will evaluate the coding platform over four years, measuring the success and development of the platform.
+1 PhD charged with reflecting on tools will evaluate the coding platform over four years, measuring the success and development of the platform.

 Work packages: overall structure for projects
 - inclusion, interfaces, physical lab.
 4th package as the overall package/ phd reflecting on tools